pair_style lj/sdk command

 For lj/sdk/coul/long only the LJ cutoff can be specified since a Coulombic cutoff cannot be specified for an individual I,J type pair.
 All type pairs use the same global Coulombic cutoff specified in the pair_style command.

 Styles with a gpu, intel, kk, omp or opt suffix are functionally the same as the corresponding style without the suffix.
-They have been optimized to run faster, depending on your available hardware, as discussed in Section 5 of the manual.
+They have been optimized to run faster, depending on your available hardware, as discussed on the Speed packages doc page.
 The accelerated styles take the same arguments and should produce the same results, except for round-off and precision issues.

 These accelerated styles are part of the GPU, USER-INTEL, KOKKOS, USER-OMP, and OPT packages respectively.
 They are only enabled if LAMMPS was built with those packages.
 See the Making LAMMPS section for more info.